mkuthan/mkuthan.github.io/_posts/2024-06-30-homlab-hardware.md

 ### Storage Requirements

 To get decent H.265 video quality at 5 FPS I set up: 6Mb/s for 8Mpx cameras and 3Mb/s for 4Mpx cameras.
-How much storage do I need to store 1 month of recording from `2 x 8 Mpx` and `6 x 4 Mpx` cameras?
+How much storage do I need to store 1 month of recording from two 8 Mpx and six 4 Mpx cameras?

 Hourly rate per camera: